jpleboeuf/jpleboeuf/README.md

 - 🔭 I’m currently working on shapeshifting some old project ideas of mine ヽ( ᐛ )o─━・*:・:・゜・:
 - 🌱 I’m currently learning to code ＿φ(°-°=) ლ(ಠ益ಠლ)
-- ⚡ Fun fact: it seems that, with me, Shoshin reaches levels never seen before…
+- ⚡ Fun fact: it seems that, with me, Shoshin reaches levels never seen before… ⊹╰(｀ᐊ´)╯⊹
 - 💬 Ask me about anything ┐( ᐛ )┌
 - 📫 How to reach me: have a look at my [Keybase.pub](https://jpleboeuf.keybase.pub/).